 After you read this information, you may contact Liz Behrmann (lbehrmann2@washcoll.edu, 410-778-7260) with questions.
+You can also ask questions by clicking the "ASK Here" icon in Paycom.

 Remember, it's important you enroll during your initial eligibility period as you will not have an opportunity to enroll afterwards until the next open enrollment unless you have a qualifying life event (keep reading to learn more).

-Thank you for taking the time to learn about your benefits choices and for enrolling on time.
+Thank you for taking the time to learn about your benefits choices and for enrolling